coderefinery/reproducible-research/_episodes/03-snakemake.md

          'processed_data/abyss.dat'
 ```

-- The dependencies (inputs) of this rule are targets of other rules.
-When Snakeake runs,
+- Dependencies (inputs) of this rule are targets of other rules.
+Snakemake will
-  it will check to see if the dependencies exist and, if not, will see if rules are available that will create these.
+  check to see if the dependencies exist and, if not, will see if rules are available that will create them.
-  If such rules exist it will invoke these first, otherwise Snakemake will raise an error
+  If such rules exist it will invoke them first, otherwise it will raise an error
-- Also an example of a rule that has no actions - used only to trigger the build of its dependencies if needed
+- An example of a rule that has no actions - used only to trigger the build of its dependencies if needed
 - Dependencies must form a directed acyclic graph (DAG).
   A target cannot depend on a dependency which itself, or one of its dependencies, depends on that target (cyclic dependency)

 We can visualize the DAG of our current Snakefile using the `--dag` option, which will output the DAG
-in `dot` language (a plain-text format for describing graphs used by Graphviz software)
+in `dot` language (a plain-text format for describing graphs used by [Graphviz software](https://www.graphviz.org/))

 ```bash
 $ snakemake --dag | dot -Tpng > dag.png